blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 ## Preparation

-To begin the analysis in PostgreSQL, the first step is to prepare the data by splitting the initial dataframe `owid_covid_data.csv` into two separate dataframes named `covid_deaths.xlsx` and `covid_vaccinations.xlsx`.
-Additionally, we need to format the date column to represent the YYYY-MM-DD format.
+To conduct the analysis in PostgreSQL, several steps were undertaken to prepare the data for further processing and analysis.
+These steps involved data splitting, formatting, and conversion.

+The initial dataset, `owid_covid_data.csv`, was split into two separate dataframes named `covid_deaths.xlsx` and `covid_vaccinations.xlsx`.
+This splitting allowed for a more focused analysis on specific aspects of the data.
+Additionally, the date column in the dataset was formatted to follow the YYYY-MM-DD format, ensuring consistency and ease of analysis.

-Once the data has been split and formatted correctly, the next step is to convert the Excel files into CSV files using the `Converter_Excel_CSV.ipynb` notebook.
-This conversion is necessary to facilitate the subsequent analysis in PostgreSQL.
+To facilitate the subsequent analysis in PostgreSQL, the Excel files were converted into CSV files using the `Converter_Excel_CSV.ipynb` notebook.
+This conversion process was essential as PostgreSQL is better suited for handling data in CSV format.

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_II/screenshot_1.png"/>
   <em>Figure 1: The excel file covid_Deaths as CSV.</em>
 </p>

-By completing these preparation and conversion steps, we have now split the initial data, formatted the date column, and converted the relevant files into CSV format.
-We are now ready to proceed with the analysis in PostgreSQL using the prepared data.
+By completing these preparation steps, including data splitting, date formatting, and file conversion to CSV format, we have successfully prepared the data for analysis in PostgreSQL.
+These initial steps ensure that the data is structured and ready for further exploration and analysis in the database management system.

 ## Loading